backdrop-contrib/bueditor/README.txt

 to get some user input.
 Here are the methods of editor dialog

-editor.dialog.open(title, content):
+BUE.dialog.open(title, content, effect):
-Opens the dialog with the given title and content in it.
+Opens the dialog with the given title and content in it. optional effect parameter is one of the jQuery effects ('slideDown' or 'fadeIn')

-editor.dialog.close():
+BUE.dialog.close(effect):
 Closes the dialog.
+optional effect parameter is one of the jQuery effects ('slideUp' or 'fadeOut')

+- EDITOR QUICK-POP
+This is a pop-up object without a title and a close button.
+It shows just the content and closes automatically when the user clicks somewhere in the document.
+To open a quick-pop:

+BUE.quickPop.open(content, effect):
+Opens the quick-pop with the content in it. optional effect parameter is one of the jQuery effects ('slideDown' or 'fadeIn')

 - EDITOR ICONS
-Icons are stored in "icons" folder of the editor.
-You can put additional icons into this folder to make them visible in the icon list in the editor edit page.
+All images with jpg, gif or png extensions in the editor's icon path (which is bueditor_path/icons by default) are accessible by the editor and listed in the icon list in the editor editing page.

 - EDITOR LIBRARY
-While creating a javascript button you may want to use functions or variables from an external javascript library, in order to shorten the content text and make it clean.
-In this case, you should place your javascript library inside the "library" folder of the editor.
-The .js files in this directory will be automatically loaded together with the editor.
+While creating a javascript button you may want to use functions or variables from an external javascript library in order to shorten the content text and make it clean.
+The editor library path is the place where you should put your javascript files to be loaded with the editor.
+The default is bueditor_path/library.
-Note that library/...js files are common and are loaded for every editor you define.
-In case you want a library file to be loaded for only a specific editor, you should create a sub-folder under library directory, which has the same name as the editor.
-For example, library/editorFoo/...js files will only be loaded for the editor having the name "editorFoo".

-- EDITOR TEMP DIRECTORY
-After starting to use the editor, you might notice that an extra folder named as bueditor in system file directory is created.
-This directory is used to store javascript files that contain buttons of your editors.
-Including them in a file instead of including them inline, allows browser caching and reduces page load time.
-Since buttons may have php code that makes them change dynamically, md5 is used to track the changes in buttons script.
-If there is a matching file in the folder, it is loaded.
-Otherwise, a new file is created and loaded.
-If file loading fails, buttons are included as inline script.
-Note: Files older than 15 days are cleaned in each cron run.
-If download method is PRIVATE, buttons are always included inline.

 - KNOWN ISSUES
 Accesskeys in Internet Explorer:
-Pressing an accesskey(Alt+KEY) when there is a selection, deselects it with preserving the caret position.
+Pressing an accesskey(Alt+KEY) when there is a selection, deselects it preserving the caret position.

 Accesskeys in Firefox:
 If there are multiple editors in the page, accesskeys(Shift+Alt+KEY) will work on only the first editor instance.